 Who leads the choir?

 Rachel Dawson is chorus master for the ENO Community Choir.
 She has worked with choirs across the UK and has led the ENO Community Choir for the past two years.
+Rachel will be supported by an ENO pianist each session.

 Will I have to sing on my own?